-According to the 2016 American Household Credit Card Debt Study by NerdWallet, the average household has $134,643 in debt.
+According to a study conducted in 2018 about American Household Credit Card Debt, the average household has about $134,643 in debt – which can include mortgages, auto loans, credit cards and personal loan balances.
 Debt has continued to increase as cost of living increases.
-Many Americans rely on credit cards to pay for expenses they can’t necessarily afford.
+And as a result, many Americans rely on credit cards to pay for expenses they can’t necessarily afford.

 Debt Collector Contact